 Alcor is a double star in the constellation Ursa Major.
-It is the naked-eye companion to Mizar, the middle star in the handle of the Big Dipper.
+It is the fainter companion to Mizar, the middle star in the handle of the Big Dipper.
 Alcor has the Bayer designation g Ursae Majoris and the Flamsteed designation 80 Ursae Majoris.
 It lies at an approximate distance of 81.7 light years from Earth and has an apparent magnitude of 3.99.

 Alcor is a binary star system composed of a white main sequence star of the spectral type A5Vn and a dim red dwarf with the stellar classification M3-4V.
 The two stars are separated by only 1 second of arc.